-While your venue may be willing to negotiate in order to make a profit on multiple events on the same weekend, some of your other vendors may not take a second client on a weekend when they're already booked—meaning choosing a Friday or Sunday wedding doesn't automatically give you the pick of the litter for vendors like planners and photographers.
-"I personally take only 12–15 weddings per year and devote the entire weekend to my clients, regardless of which day the actual wedding happens," Book explains.
-A florist or baker may be open to doing multiple events on the same weekend, depending on the scale, but the date of delivery does not usually impact prices as much as the design and size of your event will.
+While your venue may be willing to negotiate in order to make a profit on multiple events on the same weekend, some of your other vendors may not take a second client on a weekend they're already booked.
+Choosing a Friday or Sunday wedding, however, won't automatically give you the pick of the litter for vendors like planners and photographers.
+"I personally take only 12–15 weddings per year and devote the entire weekend to my clients, regardless of which day the actual wedding happens," Book says.

-It's easy to assume your guests will be inconvenienced by your having a wedding on a Friday or Sunday, but if you're not asking them to travel too far, you'd be surprised by how nondisruptive it actually is.
-Says Book, "Most guests are already planning to take a day off of work to travel for your wedding, so traveling Friday morning for a Friday-night wedding doesn't make much of a difference as long as the festivities start late enough that everyone can arrive in time."
+It's easy to assume your guests will be inconvenienced by a Friday or Sunday wedding, but if you're not asking them to travel too far, you'd be surprised by how nondisruptive it actually is.
+"Most guests are already planning to take a day off of work to travel for your wedding, so traveling Friday morning for a Friday night wedding doesn't make much of a difference as long as the festivities start late enough that everyone can arrive in time," Book says.
 The same goes for a Sunday wedding: Guests can travel on Saturday, celebrate with you on Sunday, and take Monday off to travel home.

 By choosing a nontraditional day for your wedding, you're giving yourselves the opportunity to break out of the "ceremony, dinner, dancing, after-party" mold.
-"Treat that as a win for creativity!" says Book.
+"Treat that as a win for creativity," Book says.
 "I love the idea of having a Sunday brunch wedding, with Bloody Marys, mimosas, and spiked coffee alongside an indulgent brunch spread.
 Or have an early-afternoon ceremony, followed by a dinner-party-style reception."
 And for Friday?
-Embrace your city!
+Embrace your location.
 "Start the weekend off with a ceremony and cocktail party on Friday night, then fill the weekend with activities like baseball games, a cookout or pool party, sailing, or however else you like to enjoy those days off."